Vocal classical music

 My mind to me a kingdom is

 (lyrics).
-Words attributed to E. Dyer.
+Words probably by E. de Vere, but sometimes attributed to E. Dyer.
 Another, anonymous setting of the same poem later appeared in Pills to purge melancholy.

 - Cenci, G. –